colognifornia/colognifornia.com/resources/contents/legal/privacy-policy/privacy-policy.en.md

 The data processing associated with GitHub's registration is based on our legitimate interest in making the registration process as simple as possible for our users (Art.
 6(1)(f) GDPR).
 Since the use of the registration function is voluntary and the users themselves can decide on the respective access options, no conflicting predominant rights of the data subjects are apparent.

-The company is certified in accordance with the “EU-US Data Privacy Framework” (DPF).
+The company is certified in accordance with the "EU-US Data Privacy Framework" (DPF).
 The DPF is an agreement between the European Union and the US, which is intended to ensure compliance with European data protection standards for data processing in the US.
 Every company certified under the DPF is obliged to comply with these data protection standards.
 For further information, please visit the following website:<br>
 [https://www.dataprivacyframework.gov/](https://www.dataprivacyframework.gov/)

 For more information, please consult the GitHub Terms of Service and the GitHub Data Privacy Policies.
 You can find them here:<br>